Beneficial weed: Pest prevention

 Many weeds protect nearby plants from pest insects.
-Some beneficial weeds release volatile organic compounds that mask the scents of nearby plants, as with alliums and wormwood; others imitate pheromones of pest insects and confuse them, as with ground ivy, oregano and other mints.
+Some beneficial weeds release volatile organic compounds that mask the scents of nearby plants, as with alliums and wormwood; others imitate the pheromones of pest insects and confuse them, as with ground ivy, oregano, and other mints.
 In addition, a number of beneficial weeds have spines or other features that deter pest insects.

 Trap crops

 Some weeds act as trap crops, distracting pests away from valued plants.
 Insects often search for target plants by smell, and then land at random on anything green in the area of the scent.
 If they land on an edible "weed", they will stay there instead of going on to the intended victim.
 Sometimes, they actively prefer the trap crop.

 Host-finding disruption

-The use of having certain weeds integrated around native or otherwise intended plants has been found to be beneficial in many ways.
-A 2015 study showed that the presence of other plants or "decoy-plants" made of green plastic, cardboard, or any other green materials that can significantly reduce the success rate of flying pests in locating their host plants.
+The use of certain weeds integrated around native or otherwise intended plants has been found to be beneficial in many ways.
+A 2015 study showed that the presence of other plants or decoy plants made of green plastic, cardboard, or any other green materials can significantly reduce the success rate of flying pests in locating their host plants.
+These pests: